Get us in your inbox

 • Back Bay

-We know you already love Krasi, and they’ve recently added an underground bar called Hecate.
-Named for the Greek goddess of magic and witchcraft, the bartenders at this bewitching speakeasy will mix up libations like nothing you’ve had in Boston.
+We know you already love Krasi, and they’ve added an underground bar called Hecate.
+Named for the Greek goddess of magic and witchcraft, the bartenders at this bewitching speakeasy will mix up cocktails like nothing you’ve had in Boston.
 Don’t bother trying to call or get a reservation, the only way you’ll get a spot at this 24 seat bar is to show up, find the door and please don’t order a vodka soda.

 Advertising